Why choose the SAOA Medical Malpractice Scheme Policy?

 - For claims or complaints arising out of any loss, damage, cost or expense directly or indirectly arising out of, contributed to by, or resulting from any infectious epidemic/pandemic.

-If your proven negligence in rendering professional services leads to your patient’s permanent disability, the claim against you, and legal costs if you defend the matter and lose, will very likely exceed the maximum limit of cover offered under the CFP Broker’s medical malpractice insurance policy of R10 million.
+If your proven negligence in rendering professional services leads to your patient’s permanent disability, the claim against you, and legal costs if you defend the matter and lose, could exceed the maximum limit of cover offered under the CFP Broker’s medical malpractice insurance policy of R10 million.

 - Are a practice owner with exposure to public liability and vicarious liability claims.